memgraph/docs/lab/style-script/gss-functions.md

 ### `Floor(value)`

-Returns the largest integer not greater than the input value.
+Returns the largest integer less than or equal to the input value.

 Examples: